Chocolate Sauce for Ice Cream That Goes Hard – Magic Shell Recipe

 It happens because sugar is not fully dissolved.
 So, you will want to whisk your sauce continuously while cooking it.
 I recommend that you use granulated sugar or powdered sugar for a smooth texture.

-How long does it take to harden on ice cream?
+How long does chocolate sauce take to harden on ice cream?

 This means the colder the ice cream, the faster and firmer the chocolate will be.